-A sports injury practitioner can correctly diagnose the injury and advise on pain relief such as NSAID’s e.g. Ibuprofen.
-Dislocations arising from trauma are normally treated surgically where the aim is to fix the two bones back together.
-This may be achieved by inserting screws or a k-wire to keep the two bones in place.
+A sports injury practitioner can correctly diagnose the injury and advise on pain relief such as NSAIDs e.g. Ibuprofen.
+Dislocations from trauma are normally treated surgically.
+The surgeon fixes the two bones back together by inserting screws or a K-wire to keep them in place.

 Following surgery, the leg is normally immobilized in a cast for up to 6 weeks.
-Once the cast has been removed a rehabilitative exercise program should be maintained to aid full recovery.
+Once the cast is removed a rehabilitative exercise program should be maintained to aid full recovery.